Carotidynia, also known as Fay syndrome, is a rare syndrome characterised by neck pain in the region of the carotid bifurcation.

 - fibrin degradation product / D-dimer

-Contrary to diagnostic criteria proposed by the Headache Classification Subcommittee of the IHS 3, which suggests carotid structural abnormality should be absent, relatively consistent imaging findings are encountered 1-2.
+Contrary to the diagnostic criteria proposed by the Headache Classification Subcommittee of the IHS 3, which suggest that a carotid structural abnormality should be absent, relatively consistent imaging findings are encountered 1,2.

 - region: distal common carotid artery, bulb and proximal internal carotid artery